ryujinx-mirror/ryujinx/README.md

 Run `dotnet run -c Release -- path\to\homebrew.nro` inside the Ryujinx solution folder to run homebrew apps.
 Run `dotnet run -c Release -- path\to\game_exefs_and_romfs_folder` to run official games (they need to be decrypted and extracted first!).

-Audio is partially supported (glitched) on Windows, you need to install the OpenAL Core SDK: https://openal.org/downloads/OpenAL11CoreSDK.zip
+Audio is partially supported (glitched) on Linux and macOS, for Windows you need to install the OpenAL Core SDK: https://openal.org/downloads/OpenAL11CoreSDK.zip

 **Lastest build**